-In the late 1960s, the manufacture of jet airliners was dominated by the U.S.A..
+In the late 1960s, the manufacture of jet airliners was dominated by the U.S.A. .
 Boeing and Douglas were producing the bulk of the world’s premium airliners.
-When Airbus designed their launch aircraft the A300, they were already planning a range of different aircraft types with which to challenge this duopoly.
+When Airbus designed its launch aircraft the A300, they were already planning a range of different aircraft types with which to challenge this duopoly.

-Around this time, European aircraft makers were looking at replacements for the ageing BAC111 (one-eleven), Boeing 737-200 and DC9.
+Around this time, European aircraft makers were looking at replacements for the aging BAC111 (one-eleven), Boeing 737-200 and DC9.

 This was faster than the current 737 offering at the time.

 This was faster than the current 737 offering at the time.
-In 1980 the project was passed to Airbus and augmented their studies into a single-aisle passenger jet offering.
+In 1980 the project was passed to Airbus which augmented its studies into a single-aisle passenger jet offering.
 The three variants of the single-aisle design were named SA(single Aisle)1, SA2, and SA3.
 These would later be re-designated the A319, A320 and A321.

 Airbus A320 History Timeline